Modules In Process

 The status of each cryptographic module in the process is identified below.

 - Complete set of testing documents submitted to NIST and CCCS for review.
 The set includes: draft certificate, summary module description, detailed test report, nonproprietary security policy, web-site information.
 In addition, some CST labs include a separate physical testing report.

 - Signed letter from laboratory stating recommendation for validation received by NIST and CCCS.

 - In Review

-- NIST and CSEC perform a preliminary review of the test documents
+- NIST and CCCS perform a review of the test documents.

-- Comments received by the CST laboratory from NIST and CSEC for
+- Comments received by the CST laboratory from NIST and CCCS for resolution.

 - Additional testing (if required).

 - Comments resolution developed for resubmission to NIST and CCCS.